logo

 In 1784, William Long, Jr., was residing on a tract [in West Township], which was improved in the fall of 1774.

-West Township was in the Shaver’s Creek Valley, northeast from Logan and southwest from Barree, and extended from the plateau of Warrior’s Ridge northwest to the summit of Tussey Mountain.
+West Township was in the Shaver’s Creek Valley, northeast from Logan and southwest from Barree, and extended from the plateaux of Warrior’s Ridge northwest to the summit of Tussey Mountain.
 In 1798 it became part of Logan Township.

 In 1783 William Long was constable of Barree Township.